-How it works: After registration, users get access to spacious storage, where they can keep and manage their documents, sharing them with chosen people, and many more.
+How it works: After registration, users get access to spacious storage, where they can keep and manage their documents, sharing them with chosen people, and much more.

 - No special setup needed;

-- Ability to create shared documents and folders, together with multiple sharing options;
+- Ability to create shared documents and folders, with multiple sharing options available;

-- Possibility to work on the same document simultaneously.
+- Possibility to work on the same document simultaneously and review changes.

 Pricing: Google Drive is absolutely free.
-An extended professional G Suite solution that comprises a set of productivity and collaboration tools comes at $6/mo per user.
+An extended professional G Suite solution that comprises a set of productivity and collaboration tools comes at $12/mo per user.

 4. Take care of healthy eating

-UberEats is an app that comprises hundreds of restaurants to choose food delivery.
+UberEats is an app that comprises hundreds of restaurants you can choose food delivery from.
 Available in many countries and cities, this app ensures that you’ll have fresh food delivered right to where you are with just a little effort from your side.

-How it works: the app is uber easy-to-use.
-The only setup needed is connecting the card to the app.
+How it works: The app is easy-to-use.
+The only setup you need is to connect the card to it.
 In the app, users can either scroll through the offerings on the main screen or search for a particular restaurant or cuisine.
 Tapping on the chosen option will immediately send it to the cart.
 Users can see the delivery time estimates, as well as price with tax and delivery fees included.